-WHEREAS the need to house individuals experiencing homelessness is an urgent issue that is being addressed by the City; the Washington State Legislature has also recognized this is a critical issue for all jurisdictions in the state, and has provided a means for cities and counties to use existing buildings to address these housing needs on a temporary basis, and
+The need to house individuals experiencing homelessness is an urgent issue the City has been addressing.
+The Washington State Legislature has also recognized this is a critical issue for all jurisdictions in the state, and has provided a means for cities and counties to use existing buildings to address these housing needs on a temporary basis.
+The proposed code restricts the exemption to only City of Tacoma owned or operated facilities or facilities owned or operated by a City of Tacoma approved nonprofit agency.
+Increasing flexibility in building codes will greatly increase opportunities for the City and/or approved nonprofit agencies to increase housing resources for those experiencing homelessness.